Stephen F. Kelly

 After leaving Park High School in Birkenhead he worked at the Cammell Laird shipyard for six years in Birkenhead as an apprentice draughtsman.
 He was heavily involved with the YMCA in Birkenhead and was a leading member of their drama group.
 This led to him acquiring an interest in drama.
 His trade union activities at Cammell Laird where he led an apprentices' strike honed an interest in left-wing politics.
 As a result, he was awarded the David Kitson scholarship from his union DATA to study at Ruskin College, Oxford.
 At Ruskin he studied with social historian Raphael Samuel and David Selbourne.
 After Ruskin he spent three years studying government at the London School of Economics, where he received a B.SC(econ) degree.
 He was then employed as a political journalist on Tribune before joining Granada Television in Manchester as a researcher.
 He later became a producer.
 His credits at Granada include World In Action, Union Power, Reports Politics, Hypotheticals and Union World.
 He worked closely with Gus Macdonald and Steve Morrison.
 He left Granada in 1988 to pursue a career as a writer.
 His first book, You'll Never Walk Alone, was published in 1987 and was a top ten bestseller.
 His biography of Bill Shankly was in the top ten bestseller charts for some weeks and was nominated for various prizes.
 In 1995 he was appointed Fellow in Media at the University of Huddersfield.
 In 2003, he set up Britain's first ever degree in sports journalism.
 He later set up and became Director of their Centre for Oral History Research.
 He also holds a PhD from Huddersfield.
 Has written for many newspapers and journals including The Guardian, The Times, The Independent, The Scotsman, Scotland On Sunday, Private Eye.

 Kelly is the author of more than 20 books on sport, politics and oral history.
-He is currently involved in an oral history of Granada Television and is honorary visiting professor in journalism at the University of Chester and visiting professor in history at Manchester Metropolitan University.
+He is currently involved in an oral history of Granada Television (www.granadaland.org) where he has been involved in recording the memories of more than 100 former employees of the company.
+He has been a judge for the Royal Television Society and is a former Visiting Professor in History at Manchester Metropolitan University.
+He is currently Honorary Visiting Professor in Media at the University of Chester.